Monday, 9 February 2026

 It is noticed that a large number of smart telescope users such as Seestar users are content to display and share the results of live stacking with little, if any processing.
 If attempts are made to enhance the images produced by the Seestar, brightening the nebula will result in a concomitant brightening of the stars which is an undesirable effect, bloating the stars and tending to saturate them, losing the star colours in the process.

 On 27 August 2025 I published a blog article on 'Using AstroEdit on iOS to process Seestar images'.
 That software gives iOS users the ability to remove stars from their Seestar images, brighten up the nebulosity to an extent and then replace the stars in the image.
-The problem is that AstroEdit is not available for use on Android devices or Amazon Fire devices, both of which are also used for controlling Seestars and capturing deep sky images.
+The problem is that at the time of writing, AstroEdit is not available in a fully functional form for use on Android devices or Amazon Fire devices at all, both of which are also used for controlling Seestars and capturing deep sky images.

 If data are downloaded from a Seestar onto a computer, all sorts of possibilities appear.
 It is possible to stack all of the individual sub-frames in software such as PixInsight or Siril and to completely process the images in those programs as well as others such a GraXpert, Gimp, and many others.
 However, we are considering here the case when a user is content to useLocation of the star-removal software: for example the high quality JPG that is produced of the stacked image by the Seestar but would like to be able to boost the nebulosity a little without burning out the stars.